Correlators are simpler than wavefunctions: Expanding the correlator

 {\bf Loop Correlators $\mathcal{O}(\mathcal{E}_G)$-expansion}---At loop-level, our change of variables \eqref{eq:var_chg} imposes relations between the $s_e$ variables.
 For example, for one-loop $n$-gon diagrams, under the support of \eqref{eq:var_chg}, for a single variable $s_{e^{\prime}}$ we must impose the constraint:

 For an $n$-loop diagram $n$ variables $s_e$ will be constrained in terms of the others.
-Naturally, the equations \eqref{eq:Et1exp} still hold true, and we recover the $\ell_0$-integrated amplitude in this limit for the $\mathcal{E}_G^{-1}$ coefficient, and the $\mathcal{E}_G^{0}$ coefficient also vanishes.
+The equations \eqref{eq:Et1exp} still hold true, and we recover the $\ell_0$-integrated amplitude in this limit for the $\mathcal{E}_G^{-1}$ coefficient, and the $\mathcal{E}_G^{0}$ coefficient also vanishes.
 However, for the $\mathcal{E}_G$ there is a slight complication.
-We find from \eqref{eq:path_expEt1}, that the cross terms of the form $s_{e} s_{e'}$ no longer vanish, given that the integral is no longer odd.
-This is simply because the argument of on of the Feynman propagators will be \eqref{eq:se_constraint} as explained above.
+We find from \eqref{eq:path_expEt1}, that the cross terms of the form $s_{e} s_{e'}$ do not vanish, given that the integral is no longer odd.
+This is simply because the argument of the Feynman propagators will be \eqref{eq:se_constraint}.
 Therefore there is no obvious form for the differential operator acting on the amplitude which gives us the $\mathcal{E}_G$ term.
 Nevertheless, it is still possible to generate this coefficient.
-We first notice that, because of \eqref{eq:se_constraint}, we have a choice in how we parametrize the sum of $s_e$ in \eqref{eq:path_expEt1}.
-This is simply the statement that for loop diagrams there is more than one path between two sites.
-Then, we can consider a one higher-loop graph where we added an edge between two sites, for this diagram we can parametrize \eqref{eq:path_expEt1} such that the path between these two sites is a single $s_e$, and thus we do not have the issue of cross terms not vanishing.
+Because of \eqref{eq:se_constraint}, we can choose how we parametrize the sum of $s_e$ in \eqref{eq:path_expEt1}.
+This is because for loop diagrams, there is more than one path between two sites.
+Then, we can consider a one higher-loop graph where we added an edge between two sites, for this diagram we can parametrize \eqref{eq:path_expEt1} such that the path between these two sites is a single $s_e$, and we do not have the issue of cross terms not vanishing.
 Then, for loop graphs the differential operator is simply:

 where $\mathcal{A}^{uv}(G)$ is the $\ell_0$-integrated amplitude of the diagram with at least one edge connecting the sites $x_u$ and $x_v$.
-This is obvious from the integral \eqref{eq:Corr_varchg} perspective, adding a single edge corresponds to adding a single Feynman propagator, when we set the additional edge to zero after acting with the differential operator we recover \eqref{eq:path_expEt1}.
+This is obvious from \eqref{eq:Corr_varchg}, adding one edge corresponds to adding one Feynman propagator, when we set the additional edge to zero after acting with the differential operator, we recover \eqref{eq:path_expEt1}.